-Air force ROTC provides you with a challenging program to hone your time management, physical fitness and analytical skills, and helps you push yourself to achieve your goals.
+Air Force ROTC challenges your time management, physical fitness and analytical skills, and helps you push yourself to achieve your goals.
 For those who are up to the challenge, the rewards last a lifetime.

 To qualify for entry into the Professional Officer's Course (POC), you must:

 To launch an Air Force career through AFROTC, simply enroll in the appropriate AS (Aerospace Studies) class and corresponding Leadership Laboratory.
 AFROTC courses are accredited and offered to the entire student body.
 Once students have enrolled, they are eligible to begin the application process, which includes a physical exam.
-We encourage interested students to visit the detachment and talk with cadets.
-Call or stop by anytime!
+We encourage interested students to visit the detachment and talk with cadets and cadre.